eggsacc/Obsidian-sync/Interesting stuff/Pulse width modulation.md

 ### Working together

-This is how we can generate a 8-bit PWM using only hardware timers and interrupts:
+This is how we setup a pin to generate 8-bit PWM using only hardware timers and interrupts:

 1) Choose an 8-bit timer and set it's mode to reset on overflow.
 We will choose `timer2` on the Arduino UNO since it is 8-bit.

 2) Enable an interrupt register to **toggle** the pin state whenever `timer2` reaches a specific value `n` , and also when reaching the TOP value.

+The flow of events is as follows:

+1) `timer2` counts upwards from 0

+2) When the `timer2` value matches `n`, the interrupt register is triggered and the pin state is toggled

+3) `timer2` continues counting, and when it reaches it's TOP value, the interrupt register is triggered again and the pin state is toggled

+4) `timer2` overflows and starts counting from 0 again.

 The graph below shows `timer2`  counting from 0 to it's TOP value (255 default), and the interrupt value `n`.